-Couples often get little or no explanations of what they can or cannot do, and are left to their own imagination as to what's allowed and what isn't.
+Do you really have to wait six weeks after delivery to resume sex?
+Can you do it earlier?
+After delivery, many doctors tell their patients "no sex until the 6-week postpartum visit."
+However, couples often get little or no explanation of what they can or cannot do, and are left to their own imagination as to what's allowed and what isn't.

-There are several reasons for the recommendation for delaying postpartum intercourse:
+There are several reasons for delaying postpartum intercourse:

-- Allowing the woman's genital tissues to heal, especially if there was an episiotomy or tearing
+- Allowing genital tissues to heal, especially if there was an episiotomy or tearing

 - Allowing a cesarean skin or uterine scar to heal